 VETERANS, PLEASE READ: Many vets believe that they should choose a veterans' disability lawyer that is located near them.
-The truth is that we can help veterans living anywhere in the U.S.!
+The truth is that attorneys can help veterans living anywhere in the U.S.

 You should only choose a veterans' disability lawyer based on their ability to provide you with top-level legal representation.
-Keller & Keller can give you this representation, and you'll never need to travel anywhere, because we work to make it convenient for you.
+Keller & Keller can put you in touch with this representation, and you'll never need to travel anywhere, because we work to make it convenient for you.

 Veterans across the United States have chosen us to help them obtain their VA disability benefits, and the list of our client's war-time injuries is extensive and varied.
 Some of the most common problems facing our vets that may qualify them for VA benefits include: